+6.3(e)

-- 6.3(e) Detailed cross-sections of the collector roads throughout the Plan Area shall be defined at the Neighbourhood Area Structure Plan Stage and will be constructed to the Town of Okotoks design standards. - 6.3(f) The layout out of residential streets shall be detailed at the Neighbourhood Area Structure Plan stage and must be comprised of interconnected streets that provide multiple and direct connections throughout the community. - 6.3(q)A Transportation Impact Assessment (TIA) shall be provided at the Neighbourhood Area Structure Plan stage to confirm internal road network requirements, appropriate intersection treatments with internal and external roads, and timing of when these intersections are required.
+- Area shall be defined at the Neighbourhood Area Structure Plan Stage and will be constructed to the Town of Okotoks design standards. - 6.3(f) The layout out of residential streets shall be detailed at the Neighbourhood Area Structure Plan stage and must be comprised of interconnected streets that provide multiple and direct connections throughout the community. - 6.3(g) A Transportation Impact Assessment (TIA) shall be provided at the Neighbourhood Area Structure Plan stage to support internal road network requirements, appropriate intersection treatments with internal and external roads, and timing of when these intersections are required.